huseinovicelma/cybersecurity_report/home.md

 Alternatively, you could think of deleting the `dos.desktop` file, but given that it is located in a directory that is hidden by default and given that the terminal is unusable, this could be difficult.

 ## References
-<a id="1">[1]<\a> Payload for creating the reverse shell: https://swisskyrepo.github.io/InternalAllTheThings/cheatsheets/shell-reverse-cheatsheet/
+1. Payload for creating the reverse shell: https://swisskyrepo.github.io/InternalAllTheThings/cheatsheets/shell-reverse-cheatsheet/
-<a id="2">[2]<\a> For the creation of the web file server, inspiration was taken from: https://medium.com/@jbtechmaven/ethical-hacking-reverse-shell-attack-using-metasploit-57e9cd400c88
+2. For the creation of the web file server, inspiration was taken from: https://medium.com/@jbtechmaven/ethical-hacking-reverse-shell-attack-using-metasploit-57e9cd400c88
-<a id="3">[3]<\a> For usage of netcat, to make the attacker listen on a predefined port: https://www.geeksforgeeks.org/how-to-create-reverse-shells-with-netcat-in-kali-linux/
+3. For usage of netcat, to make the attacker listen on a predefined port: https://www.geeksforgeeks.org/how-to-create-reverse-shells-with-netcat-in-kali-linux/